 Duluth's charms make it a popular destination when fall color peaks in late September and early October.
 Each weekend, hundreds of visitors make their way here to see the colors, shop Canal Park's boutiques, watch the ships come in and dine on whitefish.
 But you don't have to fight crowds if you have a game plan.

-See the sunrise on the Duluth Lakewalk.
-It's just you and the early-morning joggers as the sun lights up the lake in sherbert shades of orange and pink.
+It's just you and the early-morning joggers as the sun lights up the lake in sherbet shades of orange and pink.
 The hour is peaceful and quiet, and getting here now ensures you snag one of the in-demand $1/hour Canal Park public parking spots.

-Nosh on scones and sip local roast.
-Most shops and galleries in multilevel DeWitt-Seitz Marketplace don't open until 10, but the Amazing Grace Bakery and Cafe serves pastries, omelets and wild rice Benedict starting at 7 a.m.
+Most shops and galleries in multilevel DeWitt-Seitz Marketplace don't open until 10, but the Amazing Grace Bakery and Cafe serves pastries, hashes and breakfast sandwiches starting at 8 a.m.

-Explore Canal Park.
 Meet freshwater creatures at the Great Lakes Aquarium.
 Walk to the lighthouse at the end of the North Pier, or tour the William A. Irvin freighter.
 Sip aquavit and gin at Vikre Distillery.
 And shop!
-Duluth Pack sells leather totes, Siiviis curates local art, and Fizzy Waters stocks hundreds of bubbly craft sodas.
+Duluth Pack sells leather totes and Siiviis curates local art.

-Dine in style.
 Lines at the Canal Park eateries, like Canal Park Brewing Company, may be long.
 But there are off-park options.
-New Scenic Cafe, 14 miles north of Duluth, serves up grilled pheasant with lake views.
+New Scenic Cafe, 14 miles north of Duluth, serves up rabbit confit with lake views.
 In town, The Duluth Grill elevates diner food, whipping up salmon hash with eggs.
 At Fitger's Brewhouse, local bands with national cred, like Trampled by Turtles, play for guests enjoying craft brews and wild rice burgers.

-Rest up.
 Duluth has more than a dozen hotels, inns and bed-and-breakfasts to choose from, but in September and October, spots go fast.
 Plan two months ahead to get a spot at lakeshore lodging like The Inn on Lake Superior or Beacon Pointe Resort.
-For last-minute getaways, contact Duluth's convention and visitors bureau (visitduluth.com).
+For last-minute getaways, contact Duluth's convention and visitors bureau.
 They'll know which places still have rooms, so you don't have to hunt for openings yourself.